 1. I teach from a solid scientific perspective, not pseudoscience.
 If you are being asked to look beyond the limitations of Western Medicine, beware.

-2. My small group trainings guarantee a high level of hands-on instruction directly from myself, Walt Fritz.
+2. My small group classess guarantee a high level of hands-on instruction directly from myself, Walt Fritz.

 3. I believe that you can learn to effectively add myofascial release to your treatment repertoire after just one training.

 4. I believe that continuing education seminars should be fairly priced and with time spent on the actual course content and not wasting your time selling you on future classes.

 Myofascial release, manual therapy, physical/massage/occupational/speech therapy is serious business, full of ever-changing information about health, wellness, and recovery.
 I’ve been a physical therapist for over 30 years and have seen my share of therapy fads come and go.
 I’ve taken enough CE training to know that each CE line seems to have its own unique language, a “secret hand shake”, so to speak.
 Without knowing the secret hand shake, you stand little chance of figuring out the true causes of pain and dysfunction (or so it seems).

 I disagree with these ideas: Myofascial release and manual therapy need not be difficult to learn.